 SUMIF itself is case-insensitive.
 To create a case-sensitive SUMIF formula that distinguishes between uppercase and lowercase characters, combine SUMIF with ARRAYFORMULA and FIND, as demonstrated in this example.

-To ensure your Google Sheets SUMIF formula works correctly, it's important to express the criteria properly.
+To ensure your Google Sheets SUMIF formula works correctly, it's essential to express the criteria properly.

 When the criterion includes text, a wildcard character, or a logical operator followed by a number, text, or date, enclose the criterion in quotation marks.